Here’s our guide to the International Baccalaureate (IB) programme, what it means and where to find IB Schools in Singapore in 2020!

 At the heart of the curriculum are the principles of inquiry, action and reflection.
 All the while, students develop core skills for thinking, working with others, communicating, self-management and research.
 So basically, the skills you need not just to succeed in school, but in life!

 To that end, the culminating IB Diploma Programme (DP) is academically challenging and balanced, with final exams that prepare students for success at university and beyond.
-It all starts with the PYP, which focuses on the development of the whole child as an inquirer, not just in the classroom, but in the outside world a well.
+Many schools in Singapore pride themselves on their outstanding IB results.
+Of course, it all starts with the PYP, which focuses on the development of the whole child as an inquirer, not just in the classroom, but in the outside world a well.
 We all know kiddos ask lots of questions; the IB PYP plays to that strength with its powerful emphasis on inquiry.